Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: EPR, heat current and heat current deficit in non-Markovian evolution

-where $\tilde{\rho}_{{th}_{i}}$ is the state for $i^{th}$ system obtained by taking a trace over the other system on the canonical equilibrium state of the entire two-qubit system, i.e., $\text{Tr}_j(\rho_{{th}_{ij}})=\tilde{\rho}_{{th}_{i}}$.
-Eq. (\ref{eq:EPR_nm}) defines the local EPR for a system evolving in presence of another, where the duo is undergoing a Markovian evolution.
-If we compare the two equations of local EPRs obtained in this paper, one for the lone-qubit Markovian evolution discussed in preceding sections and given by Eq. (\ref{eq:EPR_m}), and the other being given by Eq. (\ref{eq:EPR_nm}), we first of all notice the extra term on the right hand side of Eq. (\ref{eq:EPR_nm}).
-Furthermore, even the first term of \(\tilde{\sigma}_i\), although structurally similar to the expression for \(\sigma_i\), is clearly different, as \(\tilde{\rho}_{th_i}\) is, in general, not \(\rho_{th_i}\).
-We now illustrate these quantities for four paradigmatic Hamiltonians governing the interaction between the two system-qubits.
+where $\tilde{\rho}_{{\text{th}}_{i}}$ is the state for $i$th system obtained by taking a trace over the other system in the canonical equilibrium state of the entire two-qubit system, i.e., $\text{Tr}_j(\rho_{{\text{th}}_{ij}})=\tilde{\rho}_{{\text{th}}_{i}}$.
+Equation (\ref{eq:EPR_nm}) defines the local EPR for a system evolving in the presence of another, where the duo is undergoing a Markovian evolution.
+If we compare the two equations of local EPRs obtained in this paper, one for the lone-qubit Markovian evolution discussed in preceding sections and given by Eq. (\ref{eq:EPR_m}) and the other being given by Eq. (\ref{eq:EPR_nm}) we first notice the extra term on the right-hand side of Eq. (\ref{eq:EPR_nm}).
+Furthermore, even the first term of \(\tilde{\sigma}_i\), although structurally similar to the expression for \(\sigma_i\), is clearly different, as \(\tilde{\rho}_{\text{th}_i}\) is, in general, not \(\rho_{\text{th}_i}\).
+We now illustrate these quantities for four paradigmatic Hamiltonians governing the interaction between the two qubits of the system.

 The dynamical equation can be written as